By Bill Exley

 On the night of Bobby coming to Blunham, in the days of Lol' and Wendy Charteress behind the bar, yours truly, ever the optomist, took my darts down to the Horseshoes.
-At the start of ihe evening, Bobby George announces , again the Gent, "I will play anyone who wants to take part in supporting Neil and the evening, if you drop a coin into Neil's charity pot."
-Obviously one Leg, or Game only and not the best of three.
-Neil always had to play his way, from his wheel chair, to a dart board set up on a board on a chair a couple of feet off the floor.
+At the start of the evening, Bobby George announces , again the Gent, "I will play anyone who wants to take part in supporting Neil and the evening, if you drop a coin into Neil's charity pot." - obviously one Leg, or Game only and not the best of three as usual.
+Neil always had to play his way, from his wheel chair, to a dart board set up on a board for him on a chair a couple of feet off the floor.

 When Bobby George played Neil, he was on his knees using 'his' board, but our Games or Legs , he showed no mercy and took us all to the cleaners with his World reknown Dart skills .
 He scored 7 x 180's, yes a phenominal acheivment in one night, but all this is on a recording.
 At one point, my darts partner Rex Clarke, dropped in two treble fives and a single five, so 35 scored. (a left handed 140, so close)

-Bobby George with his huge smile, and all his Gold adornments, rings, bracelets and chains, enough to bail Greece out from Debt, just smiled at Rex and he calmly puts his three darts, in two treble fives and a single, so ever the sport and gent he showed us, he could have scored a Ton or more, so a night to remember.
+Bobby George with his huge smile, and all his Gold adornments, rings, bracelets and chains, enough to bail Greece out from Debt, just smiled at Rex and he calmly puts his three darts, in two treble fives and a single, to even it, with skill and humour, so ever the sport and gent he showed us, he could have scored a Ton or more, so a night to remember.
 All this was recorded on video and later put onto disc